slamora/brackets-wiki/Collecting-End-of-Sprint-Stats.md

 After a few seconds, you'll get a dialog with a big report, which includes the following info:

+**_WARNING:_ These numbers require manual adjustment** - Due to the branching process Brackets now uses, timestamps alone are not a reliable way to know which sprint a PR landed in.
+For any PRs that occurred after the branch point, you must manually check if the PR landed on the release branch, and deduct the ones that did not (i.e. those that landed on master instead).

 * **Number of pull requests merged (total)** (note that this does _not_ count PRs that were closed without being merged)
 * **Number of external pull requests merged**
 * **Number that came from external committers**